okhryapina/CalendarManual/IOS/User_manual.md

 ![gif](IMG_0024.gif)

-## Calendar added to the device, but Meetings are not visible in the device calendar.
-Try to refresh calendar:
+## Calendar added to the device, but meetings are not visible in the device calendar.
+Try to refresh the calendar:
 * open the iOS Calendar app
 * tap on Calendars
 * the added calendar should be checked